mimunzar/cz.precipitation-summary/README.txt

 To install the tool navigate to the project's folder  and  issue  the  following
 command:

-    conda env create -f environment.yml

-Note: The program was developed with Python 3.9
+    docker build . -t cz.chmu.precipitation_summary

+The command builds a container with a name "cz.chmu.precipitation_summary".

 Usage
 -----

-To make statistics from input files located in I_FOLDER issue the following
-command:

-    python -m src.precipitation_summary.make_summary \
-        -i <I_FOLDER> \
-        -o <O_FOLDER>

-The program writes the statistic files to O_FOLDER.
+To run the program, mount a folder containing an input data into  the  container and provide the path to the folder in the container.
+This can be done with  the following command:

+    docker run -v $(pwd)/data:/mnt -t cz.chmu.precipitation_summary /mnt/data

+Where "$(pwd)/data:/mnt" is an example of a folder containing input  data.
+The folder is mounted into the container's "/mnt".
+Results  are  written  into  the same folder to files with "stat.xlsx" suffix.

 Possible Improvements
 ---------------------

     - Support additional statistics
-    - Support configuration of data locations in input sheets
     - Support parallel processing